ferm10n/mari-cutlist/README.md

 # Cutlist

+> Unless stated otherwise, all units are in inches.

 - user input: materials (panels, accessories, components) to put in crates
 - program output: how the materials should be packaged
     - which crate(s) should be used